Day 1 Depart UK

 - We spend a full exploring Pousada Aguape, searching for mammals, birding and enjoying nature photography.
 We plan to go on several wildlife safaris, including some night drives, to improve our chances of seeing and photographing as many mammals as possible.
 Birding will keep us busy at all times, and we should have excellent chances of seeing the biggest bird in the Americas, the greater rhea.

 - In the morning we head out around the lodge in search of more wildlife and birds on foot and from our four-wheel-drive safari vehicle.
-We return to the lodge for lunch and mid afternoon we leave the pousada and drive back to Campo Grande airport where we catch our domestic flight to Cuiabá.
+We return to the lodge for lunch, then mid afternoon leave the pousada and drive back to Campo Grande airport where we catch our domestic flight to Cuiabá.

-- Accommodation: Hotel at Campo Grande Airport, 1-night on full board basis
+- Accommodation: Hotel at Cuiabá, 1-night on full board basis.

 - Following breakfast, we drive to Serra Das Araras, where we spend the following two nights.
 This area is a particularly bountiful birding site, so our plan is to make good use of the time spent here, looking for such wonderful birds as yellow-tufted woodpecker, red-and-green macaw, plumbeous kite, lettered araçari, Couvier’s toucan, rufous nightjar, black-throated antbird and great antshrike to name but a few.

 - Accommodation: Serra das Araras, 2-nights on full board basis.